awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 This document describes the data model for Amazon Connect contact trace records\.
 Contact trace records capture the events associated with a contact in your contact center\.
 Real\-time and historical metrics are based on the data captured in contact trace records\.

+**Tip**
+Amazon Connect delivers CTRs at least once\.
+CTRs may be delivered again for multiple reasons, such as new information arriving after initial delivery\.
+If you're building a system that consumes CTR export streams, be sure to include logic that checks for duplicate CTRs for a contact\.
+Use the **LastUpdateTimestamp** property to determine if a copy contains new data than previous copies\.
+Then use the **ContactId** property for deduplication\.

 ## Agent<a name="ctr-Agent"></a>

 Information about the agent that handled the contact\.